-- Appium client– The automation test scripts which are written in Java, C#, Ruby, Python, etc. are clients for Appium.
+- Appium client– The automation test scripts written in Java, C#, Ruby, Python, etc. are clients for Appium.

 - Appium server– It is written using Node.js.
 It receives connection and command requests from the client written in JSON.
-After receiving the requests it executes them on the mobile devices.
-Appium server creates sessions to communicate with the devices on which mobile application is installed.
+After receiving the requests, it executes them on the mobile devices.
+Appium server creates sessions to communicate with the devices on which the mobile application is installed.

 - End device– These are the mobile devices (real or emulator), the automated test scripts are executed on the end device.